cmdnguyen/ECommerce-Database/README.md

 Before you can access the database through Sequelize, you will need to create `.env` file.
 Users will have to create a new file called `.env`.

-There's a `.env.EXAMPLE` for you to copy into the `.env` file.
-Users will have to put their MySQL username and password as a string in the `.env` file.
+There's a `.env.EXAMPLE` as a reference when you create your `.env` file.
+You will have to put their MySQL username and password as a string in the `.env` file.

 Once your `.env` file is created, go into the MySQL terminal with this command: